pablo19sc/terraform-aws-vpc/examples/cloud_wan/README.md

 * Core Network's policy (in `cwan_policy.tf`), creating two segments (prod and nonprod) in two AWS Regions (*us-east-1* and *eu-west-1*).
 The *prod* segments needs acceptance for the attachments.
 * The VPC module creates the following (in two AWS Regions):
   * Two sets of subnets (workloads and core\_network)
   * Cloud WAN's VPC attachment - with attachment acceptance for the VPC to associate to the *prod* segment.
+The attachment is created with the `vpcAttachment` routing policy label.
   * Routing to Core Network (0.0.0.0/0 & ::/0) in workload subnets.

 ## Requirements